Inspiring action to help pollinators thrive

-You know summer has reached the Adirondacks when the leaves are out, the grass is growing, and bees and butterflies can be found hastily collecting nectar and pollen from our garden flowers.
+You know summer has reached the Adirondacks when the leaves are out, the grass is growing, and bees and butterflies are hastily collecting nectar and pollen from our garden flowers.
 In recent years, however, researchers have noticed declines in bee, butterfly and other pollinator populations, creating a phenomenon known as the global pollinator crisis.

-To help raise awareness for the important role pollinators play in our landscape, the Lake Placid Land Conservancy joined a new initiative called the Adirondack Pollinator Project (APP).
-The effort is led by AdkAction.org and joins the Lake Placid Land Conservancy, The Wild Center, and Common Ground Gardens in Saranac Lake as partners.
-Our mission is to promote the health of pollinators, critical to food and ecosystems, through conservation, education, and research.
+To help raise awareness for the important role pollinators play in our landscape and to increase the amount of pollinator habitat in the Adirondacks, the Lake Placid Land Conservancy joined a new initiative called the Adirondack Pollinator Project (APP).
+The effort is led by AdkAction.org and joins the Lake Placid Land Conservancy, The Wild Center, and Common Ground Gardens as partners.
+Our project formed in the fall of 2016 with the mission of promoting the health of pollinators, critical to food and ecosystems, through conservation, education, and research.
 The purpose of the project is to build awareness, knowledge, and understanding about the global and local importance of pollinators across the Adirondack region and to empower people to take individual and collective action to help pollinators thrive.

-The Adirondack Pollinator Project is hosting a number of events and workshops throughout the summer of 2017 to support pollinator-friendly efforts.
-Programming launches National Pollinator Week, June 19 – June 25, where APP partners will be distributing Adirondack-specific seed packets, selling raffle tickets for a flow hive and garden-friendly lawn makeover, and other pollinator information at area Farmers’ Markets.
-This is followed by a number of other events throughout the summer, including a beekeeping workshop, citizen science opportunities, DIY pollinator garden workshops, farmers markets, lectures with bee experts, including researcher Dr. Christine Grozinger, and film screenings.
+The Adirondack Pollinator Project is hosting a number of events and workshops throughout the spring and summer of 2018 to support pollinator-friendly efforts.
+Programming launches National Pollinator Week, June 18 – June 24, where APP partners will be distributing Adirondack-specific seed packets, discussing the benefits of planting native, and sharing other pollinator information at area Farmers’ Markets.
+This is followed by a number of other events throughout the summer, including an invasive species training workshop, free film screenings on the Rusty-patch bumble bee, citizen science opportunities, DIY pollinator garden workshops, farmers markets, and a free lecture by by Kim Eierman, an Environmental Horticulturist specializing in ecological landscapes and native plants.

 For more information or to view a full schedule of events, please visit our Events page.